 The iPad Air (2020) is also noted for offering support for the Apple Pencil (2nd generation) and being the first Apple tablet to feature a fingerprint identity sensor and Touch ID built into the top button.
 It also supports Apple's Magic Keyboard and Smart Keyboard Folio.
 Finally, like all current-generation iPads, the iPad Air (2020) promises up to 10 hours of surfing the web on Wi‑Fi or watching a video and up to 9 hours of surﬁng the web using a cellular data network.

 - Latest internals

-Don't confuse a smaller screen size with spending less, however.
+Perhaps surprisingly, less real estate doesn't come with a lower price.
+The iPad mini (2019) is $70 more extensive than the iPad (2020).
 We've included the iPad mini on this list for one simple reason; if you're looking for a 7.9-inch iPad, it's the only game in town.
-Expect to pay around $100 less than the equivalent iPad Air (2019) and $70 more than the iPad (2018).

 - Storage up to 256GB

-The 2018 11-inch and 12.9-inch iPad Pro are Apple's most advanced tablets to date.
-For those focused on reading, we recommend the smaller of the two models, although you should note the larger one includes the same specs internally.
-This consists of an A12X Bionic chip with Neural Engine, and support for the second-generation Apple Pencil.
-The 2018 iPad Pro also features a beautiful Liquid Retina display with ProMotion and True Tone technology, and Face ID.
-The current iPad Pro models are also the first to include a USB-C connector rather than Lightning.
+The 2020 11-inch and 12.9-inch iPad Pro are Apple's most advanced tablets to date.
+We recommend the smaller of the two models for those focused on reading, although you should note the larger one includes the same specs internally.
+This consists of an A12Z Bionic chip with Neural Engine and support for the second-generation Apple Pencil.
+The 2020 iPad Pro also features a beautiful Liquid Retina display with ProMotion and True Tone technology and Face ID.
+The iPad Pro models include a USB-C connector rather than Lightning.

 - Great battery life